Updated July 2019

 - Clothing (incl. rain gear, sturdy shoes)

-- First aid kit, any prescription medications (such as hormones) or glasses
+- Any prescription medications (such as hormones) or assistive devices

 - Toiletries, hygiene items, moisture wipes